kaisenlinux/manpages-dev/packages/parted.md

                      Create a new disklabel (partition table) of label-type.  label-type should be one of "aix", "amiga", "bsd", "dvh", "gpt", "loop", "mac", "msdos", "pc98", or "sun".

               mkpart [part-type name fs-type] start end
-                     Create a new partition. part-type may be specified only with msdos and dvh partition tables, it should be one of "primary", "logical", or "extended".   name  is  required for  GPT  partition  tables and fs-type is optional.  fs-type can be one of "btrfs", "ext2", "ext3", "ext4", "fat16", "fat32", "hfs", "hfs+", "linux-swap", "ntfs", "reis‐ erfs", "udf", or "xfs".
+                     Create a new partition. part-type may be specified only with msdos and dvh partition tables, it should be one of "primary", "logical", or "extended".   name  is  re‐ quired  for  GPT  partition  tables  and  fs-type is optional.  fs-type can be one of "btrfs", "ext2", "ext3", "ext4", "fat16", "fat32", "hfs", "hfs+", "linux-swap", "ntfs", "reiserfs", "udf", or "xfs".

               name partition name
                      Set the name of partition to name.
 This option works only on Mac, PC98, and GPT disklabels.
 The name can be placed in double quotes, if necessary.
 And depending  on the shell may need to also be wrapped in single quotes so that the shell doesn't strip off the double quotes.

               print  Display the partition table.

               quit   Exit from parted.

               rescue start end
                      Rescue a lost partition that was located somewhere between start and end.
-If a partition is found, parted will ask if you want to create an entry for it in the partition table.
+If a partition is found, parted will ask if you want to create an entry for it in the par‐ tition table.

               resizepart partition end
                      Change the end position of partition.
 Note that this does not modify any filesystem present in the partition.